-Why Are Pokies Called Pokies And Not Slots?
+Why Are Pokies Called Pokies – And Not Slots?

-Where The Name ‘Pokie’ Came From
+Where The Name “Pokie” Came From

-Since you might know that Australians seem to abbreviate everything already (good day into g’day, Australia into ‘Straya, mosquito into mozzie, etc.), it probably makes sense for the long-to-say ‘poker machine’ to be shortened into “pokie”.
+Since you might know that Australians love to abbreviate everything already – relative into “rellie”, surfer into “surfie”, mosquito into “mozzie”, etc. – it probably makes sense for the long-to-say ‘poker machine’ to be shortened into “pokie”.

-The term has obviously stuck and even has carried over to online gambling, where all online ‘slots’ and video poker games are also called pokies.
+The term has obviously stuck and even has carried over to online gambling, where all online slots and video poker games are also called pokies.